Extraterrestrial life: Biochemical basis

 Even if extraterrestrial life is based on carbon and uses water as a solvent, like Earth life, it may still have a radically different biochemistry.
-Life on Earth started with a RNA world and later evolved to its current form, where some of the RNA tasks were transferred to the DNA and proteins.
-Extraterrestrial life may still be stuck on the RNA world, or evolve into other configurations.
+Life is generally considered to be a product of natural selection.
+It has been proposed that to undergo natural selection a living entity must have the capacity to replicate itself, the capacity to avoid damage/decay, and the capacity to acquire and process resources in support of the first two capacities.
+Life on Earth may have started with an RNA world and later evolved to its current form, where some of the RNA tasks were transferred to DNA and proteins.
+Extraterrestrial life may still be stuck using RNA, or evolve into other configurations.
 It is unclear if our biochemistry is the most efficient one that could be generated, or which elements would follow a similar pattern.
 However, it is likely that, even if cells had a different composition to those from Earth, they would still have a cell membrane.
 Life on Earth jumped from prokaryotes to eukaryotes and from unicellular organisms to multicellular organisms through evolution.
 So far no alternative process to achieve such a result has been conceived, even if hypothetical.
-Evolution requires life to be divided into individual organisms, and no alternative organization has been satisfactorily proposed either.
+Evolution requires life to be divided into individual organisms, and no alternative organisation has been satisfactorily proposed either.
 At the basic level, membranes define the limit of a cell, between it and its environment, while remaining partially open to exchange energy and resources with it.